jaywaddy/rollygon-site/src/content/posts/import-nl2-spline-to-blender.md

 ![Figure 12](/images/posts/import-nl2-spline-to-blender/figure-12.gif)

-In this example, the corkscrew still has a janky transition on the point with a 180 degree tilt.
+In this example, the corkscrew still has a janky transition on the point with a 180-degree tilt.
 While in `edit mode`, notice the spline points' tilt amount jumps from `-176d` (Point A) to `179d` (Point B).

 (This part of the spline is twisting 355 degrees; almost a full tilt rotation within 0.5 meters.
-The usual twist amount is between 0 to 10 degrees of tilt in this distance.)
+The usual twist amount is between 0 and 10 degrees of tilt in this distance.)

 ![Figure 13](/images/posts/import-nl2-spline-to-blender/figure-13.gif)